By Treven Pyles

 There are some companies that are notorious for having manufactured millions of hazardous asbestos products that pipefitters, steamfitters, and plumbers would handle on a regular basis.
 The following is a list of the most renowned companies that manufactured the products these occupational groups would often come in contact with on the job during the last century:

 By now, it is a known fact that asbestos is a toxic and carcinogenic mineral.
 Consequently, exposure to asbestos, which occurs through inhalation and ingestion, can result in numerous benign and malignant diseases.
-The following are the diagnoses for which you do not have to travel to our law firm in Birmingham, Alabama to file a toxic exposure claim, as the legal process will unfold over the phone and via e-mail:
+The following are the diagnoses that make you eligible to file a claim:

 Since 1990, we have been providing quality legal assistance to victims of asbestos exposure and will gladly help you as well by filing a toxic exposure claim with all companies that are responsible for your physical and emotional suffering.
 Working with our law firm is free of charge unless we recover money for you, as we operate on a contingency fee basis.